Superconducting electromagnetic energy storage has low energy density

 - What is the energy density of superconducting energy storage batteries

-- Superconducting electromagnetic energy storage equipment manufacturing company
+- Small superconducting electromagnetic energy storage system

 - Schematic diagram of superconducting electromagnetic energy storage